JSqlServerBulkInsert/JSqlServerBulkInsert/README.md

 ### Order of Columns ###

+The ``SqlServerBulkCopy`` implementation of the Microsoft JDBC driver requires, that the destination schema and mapping have same column order.
+This is done automatically by querying the metadata of the table and sorting your mappings, before inserting the data.

-If the connected user is granted access to the SQL Server Information Schema, then all mapped columns can be sorted automatically before bulk writing the data.
-But if the user is not granted access to the Information Schema, **then the mapping and destination schema have to match, and the fields must be mapped in the same order as the destination table**.
+If this cannot be done automatically, because the JDBC driver does not return the metadata, **then the mapping and destination schema have to match, and the fields must be mapped in the same order as the destination table**.

 ## Getting Started ##